n73-ai/n73/README.md

 ## Build, Preview, and Ship with AI.

+Create a todo website, where users can add, remove and update the task state (done, or no done), make the app in theme dark .

 ⚠️ **This project is under active development.
 It's not yet production-ready.**

 ## Simple prompts